 Most airlines on Duffel will not use these details to send a booking confirmation to passengers, to see the small list of airlines that do send order confirmation direct to the passenger please scroll to the end of this article.

-Airlines use this information primarily to send customers "operational notifications" related to their flights - for example if there is a schedule change, or a flight is disrupted by bad weather.
+Instead, they use this information primarily to send customers "operational notifications" related to their flights - for example, if there is a schedule change, or a flight is disrupted by bad weather.

-A small number of airlines - mostly "low cost carriers" - will also send the passenger a booking confirmation with their itinerary, and sometimes the price paid for their booking.
-If you'd like to know what airlines do this and which don't, just get in touch.
+A small number of airlines - mostly "low-cost carriers" - will also send the passenger a booking confirmation with their itinerary, and sometimes the price paid for their booking.

 Airline industry rules explicitly say that airlines must not use passengers' contact details for "sales & marketing purposes" - for example, advertising extra products.
-Despite these rules, you might find that in rare occasions, airlines still send these kinds of communications
+Despite these rules, you might find that on rare occasions, airlines still send these kinds of communications.